WebAssembly/module-linking/proposals/module-types/Explainer.md

 instantiate `$m` producing an instance `$i`. `instance` definitions are created using [constant initializer expression], similar to `global` definitions.
-The `instance.instantiate` instruction introduced by this proposal is *only* allowed in constant initializer expressions, but could in the future be allowed as a normal instruction to enable runtime instantiation.
+The `instance.instantiate` instruction introduced by this proposal is *only* allowed in the constant initializer expressions of `instance` definitions, but could in the future be allowed as a normal instruction to enable runtime instantiation.
 Its signature is:
 ```
 instance.instantiate $module : [ (ref Tᵢ)ⁿ ] -> [ (ref $InstanceT) ]
 ```